-In this guide, we’ll explore how to implement unit testing in Python using the `unittest` framework.
+In this guide, we’ll explore how to implement unit testing in Python using the built-in unittest framework, and look at some practical examples that you can adapt to your own projects.

 What is Unit Testing?